-I received an email from (we’ll call him Mr X) pointing out that on my page about flawed government studies, I explicitly name the authors of the report.
+I received an email from (we’ll call him Mr X) pointing out that on my page about flawed government studies and neonicotinoids, I explicitly name the authors of the report.

 The page refers to the UK Bumblebee study that came under serious criticism from independent scientists and also from EFSA, who conducted a very significant review of the study.
 I’ll come back to this point later.

 My personal view is that transparency regarding the activities of civil servants and government officials is important in the name of trust and public confidence given that: